AAA1459/SkinModHelper/docs/guide/README.md

 More Miscellaneous
 ---------------------
-1. About reskin method mentioned in "OtherSprite", it also can work for Portraits.xml, Just consider the corresponding "Sprites.xml" as "Portraits.xml".

-2. SkinModHelper have some introduce of special textures, and collected various sources of IDs animation.
+1. SkinModHelper have some introduce of special textures, and collected various sources of IDs animation.
    [clike here for check](https://github.com/AAA1459/SkinModHelper/wiki/Textures-list-of-Various-Type#special-texture-settingreskin)

-3. more complicated things
+2. more complicated things
    * [Setting ColorGrade for skin](/docs/guide//skinconfig/ColorGrade.md)
    * [Setting HairConfig for skin](/docs/guide//skinconfig/HairConfig.md)
    * [Setting some effects for skin](/docs/guide/skinconfig/CharacterConfig.md)